The Bankrate promise

 How to apply for a credit card

-- Read the fine print: Each card’s terms will be listed in a credit card agreement.
-The Schumer Box will tell you the annual fee for the card you’re interested in, the APR, penalty fees and other charges.
+- Shop around and compare credit card offers.
+Read the fine print to see what the minimum credit score requirements and the benefits/rewards included for each card are.
+Try to choose a card that charges no annual fee and a lower interest rate.
+The Schumer Box found in each credit card agreement will tell you the annual fee for the card you’re interested in, the APR, penalty fees and other charges.

 - Gather all of your documents and information ahead of time: Most applications will ask you for key information like your Social Security number and annual income.
 Have this information readily available when you set out to apply.

 - Complete your application: You have a few options for completing your credit card application.
 You can visit the issuer’s website, apply in person if the issuer has a physical location near you, apply over the phone or send in your application through the mail.

 - Wait for approval.
 Credit card issuers will verify your identity and the personal information you provide, which will help them determine if you will be approved and what your credit limit will be.
 “The credit card company will review your application and decide whether or not to approve you.
 If you are approved, you will receive your credit card in the mail within a few weeks,” says Lokenauth.
 You might get a decision immediately, but more likely you’ll receive their verdict within 10 to 14 business days after submitting your application.

 Note that your credit score will take a minor hit after you apply for a new credit line, but this should be a temporary score drop that will rise back up with proper credit card usage.

 There are several types of credit cards you may want to consider.
 Here’s a breakdown:

 - Student credit cards.
 Some credit cards are geared specifically to the needs of students and offer perks such as automatic credit limit reviews and credit education resources.